jmmarreiros/jmwebsite/content/home/tracerlab.md

 active = true  # Activate this widget? true/false
 weight = 80  # Order that this section will appear.

+title = "TraCEr at MONREPOS"
-title = "Recent opportunities" subtitle = "Job call and internships"
+subtitle = "Laboratory for Traceology and Controlled Experiments"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
-  page_type = "jobs"
+  page_type = "tracerlab"

   # Choose how much pages you would like to display (0 = all pages)
   count = 5